Basic Usage

 // ... show pts on map

+hull.js is a general-purpose geometrical library, not a geospatial library.
 All calculations in hull.js are based on cartesian coordinate system.
-If you use it for calculation and data visualization on the global map, don't forget that globe has the shape of geoid, latitude and longitude are angles (not points with X and Y), and after projection we have some map distortion.
-So, for the better accuracy you need to convert latitudes and longitudes to cartesian coordinates, calculate concave hull and then convert points back to the geo points.
+If you use it for cartographic tasks then don't forget that Earth has a shape of geoid, latitude and longitude are angles (and not points with X and Y), and projecting sphere to a plane results in distortion.
+For better accuracy, convert latitudes and longitudes to cartesian coordinates, calculate concave hull and then convert points back to the geo points.
 For example (using Leaflet library):

 var pointset = [